List of primary state highways serving Virginia state institutions: SR 353

 State Route 353 is the designation for roads in the Virginia Commonwealth University Medical Center campus grounds in Richmond.
 Though it has formerly included other roads, it is now only Duval Street Connection between 8th Street and the Main Hospital on 13th Street.
 Although located entirely within the city and connecting city-maintained streets, Route 353 is maintained by the state, and, despite its short length, a single reassurance shield can be found westbound just after entering the route from 13th Street.
 SR 353 was first added to the state highway system in 1942, when 0.015 miles (0.024 km) from the end of East Clay Street south to the central power plant were taken over by the state.
 The current SR 353 was built in the 1950s as part of the Richmond-Petersburg Turnpike project, and the original roadway was removed from the system in 1973.

 SR 355

-State Route 355 is the designation for College Street in Lord Fairfax Community College, Fauquier Campus, in Fauquier County near Warrenton that is maintained by the Virginia Department of Transportation.
+State Route 355 is the designation for College Street in Laurel Ridge Community College, Fauquier Campus, in Fauquier County near Warrenton that is maintained by the Virginia Department of Transportation.
 The western terminus for this road is SR 880 (near US 15).
 It was added to the state highway system about 2001.